Solving a mystery over the school holidays is great fun. The whole idea of being a kid detective is exciting and filled with adventure.

 6. Create a code that only you can understand

 Use symbols for the alphabet or perhaps swap letters around.
 Write down your code so you can’t forget it and then you can write messages for each other that only you can understand.
 Agree a place where you will leave these notes and see if someone in your team has left you a note.

-And if your child wants more detective fun take a look at our Mysteries In The Mail and let them join forces with a mysterious penpal to solve The Mystery In The Woods or our Village Whispers Mystery.
+And if your child wants more detective fun take a look at our Mini Mysteries and let them join forces with a mysterious penpal to solve our online mystery Village Whispers complete with suspect interviews.